Living In The Modern Era

 Now that summer is in full swing, renting out your house while on vacation, or a spare bedroom for the season if you’re comfortable, is an increasingly popular option for padding your wallet.
 In some scenarios, homeowners aren’t required to report rental income on their federal income taxes if they rent out their primary residence for no more than 14 days a year.
 As this isn’t the case with every homeowner, consult with one of our tax professionals regarding your personal situation.

-If you are looking to downsize, capitalize on that cost reduction with selling unnecessary items.
+If you are looking to downsize, you could capitalize on that cost reduction with selling unnecessary items.
 There is a seemingly unending list of websites allowing your “trash” to become someone else’s “treasure” — all without having to lug your things outside in the summer heat for a yard sale.
 Apps like “Letgo” and “OfferUp” can be found on iPhones and Android devices where you can upload almost any item to sell, and even Facebook has a feature called “Marketplace” where you can do the same thing, and yes – all of those options are free.
 If you’re tried those already and aren’t yielding the desired results, try:

 - Amazon: Sell just about anything